redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 to the repression of the necessity for violence in racist, patriarchal capitalist society.

-This naive ignorance of harm in favour of a reduction offense was on display yesterday when Jason Scott from Internet Archive suggested that people upload their protest footage and images to IA, and arguing that scrubbing, anonymizing, or even vetting the footage was not part of IA's
+This naive ignorance of harm in favour of a reduction to offense was on display yesterday when Jason Scott from Internet Archive suggested that people upload their protest footage and images to IA, and arguing that scrubbing, anonymizing, or even vetting the footage was not part of IA's